william-liebenberg/AzureGems/AzureGems.CosmosDB/README.md

 ## Using the CosmosDb Containers

-All the CRUD methods for the CosmosDb Containers return a `CosmosDbResponse<T>` object.
+All the CRUD methods for the CosmosDb Containers are strongly typed and return a `CosmosDbResponse<T>` object.
 The resulting value can be accessed via the `.Result` property.

 > NOTE: Anonymous types are not supported.

 ### Add